microsoft/fluent-plugin-azure-storage-append-blob/README.md

 ### azure_storage_account (Required)

 Your Azure Storage Account Name.
-This can be got from Azure Management potal.
+This can be retrieved from Azure Management potal.
 This parameter is required when environment variable 'AZURE_STORAGE_ACCOUNT' is not set.

 ### azure_storage_access_key (Required)